lutfihadiCEX/Company_Ticket_Auto_Responder_RAG/README.md

 - Add front end integration or API endpoints
 - Improve retrieval accuracy and handling of out of scope queries
 - Expand KB articles

+---

+## Note
+This project is intended for learning purposes, exploring the use of LLMs for internal support tools, and is part of my personal portfolio.
+It demonstrates retrieval augmented generation (RAG) and knowledge base embeddings with ChromaDB.
+Not production ready.